What the Colorado Privacy Act Means for You

 Companies should also be limited to only using the data they collect for what the consumer is expecting.
 There’s no good reason for your health app to turn around and sell your prescription information to advertisers or your child’s internet-enabled stuffed animal to be sending transcripts of your child’s conversations to third parties.

-This is a big deal.
+This matters for your personal security.
 The more data that companies collect, and the more companies they sell it to, the more likely it is that your personal information is going to be exposed in a breach or a hack and end up in the wrong hands.
-This makes it more likely you’ll be the victim of identity theft, financial fraud and hyper-targeted scams.
+This makes it more likely you’ll be the victim of identity theft, financial fraud or hyper-targeted scams.

 What else can I do to protect my data?